andrewbaxter/inarybay/readme.md

 De/serialization is done as a dependency graph traversal - all dependencies are walked before any dependents.

-For serialization, the root of the graph is the serial side - it pulls in each segment, which pulls in individual data serializations from fields.
+For serialization, the root of the graph is the file/socket/whatever - it depends on each serial segment, which depends on individual data serializations from fields.
 Later segments depend on earlier segments, so the earlier segments get written first.

-For deserialization, the root of the graph is the rust object - it pulls in each field, which depends on data transformations, which depends on segments being read.
-Again, like for serialization, each segment depends on the previous segment so that segment is read before the next.
+For deserialization, the root of the graph is the root rust type, like a rust struct - the root depends on each field to be read, which depends on data transformations, which depend on segments being read.
+Again, like for serialization, each serial segment depends on the previous segment so that segment is read before the next.

 ## Nesting

 Nested objects, like arrays and enums, are treated as single nodes with their own graphs internally.
 I feel like it should be possible to unify this in a single graph but I haven't come up with a way to do it yet.

-### Enums

-For enums alone, already-read data outside the enum (from a higher scope) can be interpreted differently in different variants.
-In MQTT for instance, the remaining bitfields from the main packet enum tag bytes are used by some variants and are expected to have magic numbers or be all zero in others.

-If the external serial node was linked to the node within the nested enum variant grpah 1. the serial field could have multiple dependencies, one per variant and 2. the discriminated field of the variant is only accessible within the context of the `match` which starts and ends during the processing of the enum node itself.

-To handle this, links crossing scope boundaries are split.
-The external node is linked to the containing enum node, and the field in the variant is linked to the serial root of the subgraph.
-This solves ordering issues and avoids conditional graph links that aren't known at generation time.

-## Dynamic elements

-There are several dynamic elements, like arrays, dynamic bytes, enums, etc. which have a tag or length segment and a separate body segment.
-These segments may be separated by other segments, or even occur at a higher scope.

-Since these elements are represented by a single graph node, during serialization both segments must be serialized at the same time.
-However if another element comes in between, then they can't be serialized as a unit.
-To work around this, these nodes serialize to memory, then the memory chunks are written to the stream on the serial-side (outside of the node), properly interleaved.
-For things like enums, this means that there's only one `match` block, rather than needing to inspect the enum twice.

-An alternative would be to represent these as multiple nodes so the data can be interleaved while writing to the stream directly.
-For an enum, it means when writing the tag there would be a `match`, and another `match` while writing the body later.
-The complication with this approach is the handling of cross-scope dependencies (mentioned above) - if each external dep could be ordered independently, each one could require a `match` (and if multiple-levels are traversed multiple nested `match` blocks).
-These are rare (I think?) though and it would remove the need for a separate "segment" layer of nodes.
+## Writing and memory use

+Right now, each node allocates memory for its output when writing.
+I would like to write directly to the output stream without allocating extra buffers, but at the moment that would make the following scenario difficult.
+Consider the graph:

+- Serial enum tag
+- Serial `X`
+- Serial `Y`
+- Serial enum
+  - Variant
+    - Serial integer `Z`
+    - Custom node, uses `Z` and `X`

+The custom node does some complex processing during transformation.

+During serialization, the variant node produces three outputs: the enum tag, the enum, and `X`. `Y` needs to be written between `X` and the enum, so there are two options:

+1. Serialize to variables, then write the variables in order
+2. Descend into the enum multiple times

+2 would allow direct writing to the stream with no temporary buffers, but both `X` and `Z` depend on the custom node, so each descent would need to redo the custom node's transformations, or else somehow per-variant temporary values would need to be stored between descents into the enum.

+It may be possible to do that, but it would be significantly more complicated and I don't think the memory use is excessive at the moment.